rizinorg/website/content/posts/rsoc-2021-announcement/index.md

 We use the experience we gathered by participating in Google Summer of Code as an organization and organizing our own RSoC as part of the radare2 project.

-The application period continued through all of April with fierce competition between candidates.
-Finally, we chose two students.
+The application period continued through all of April and in its end we finally chose two students.
 Let them introduce themselves, and we wish them luck!

 ## Heersin: Intermediate language improvements